How to grow and care for peaches

-- In late winter feed peach trees with a high potassium fertiliser followed by a mulch of well-rotted manure.
+- In late winter feed peach trees with a continuous release feed followed by a mulch of well-rotted manure.
 For peaches grown in containers, apply a liquid feed high in potassium such as tomato food every two weeks during the growing season.

 - Keep the ground moist throughout the growing season and water peach trees generously during hot sunny weather as the soil near a wall can quickly dry out.
-Water peaches grown in containers daily.
+Make sure peach trees in containers don't dry out.

-- Although this seems very radical, thin out any badly placed or misshapen fruits from the growing clusters to allow the remaining fruits space to develop.
+- Thin out any badly placed or misshapen fruits from the growing clusters to allow the remaining fruits space to develop.
 This should be done when the fruits are about 1cm wide.
 Aim to leave about 15cm between each peach.

 - The fruits are ready to harvest when their skins have coloured up and the flesh around the stalk yields slightly.
 Cup your hand around the peach and remove it from the tree by giving a slight twist.
 Peaches do not store well and are best eaten when freshly picked.